aka: Cover Song

 - Cohen originally wrote the song with 15 verses, with each artist choosing 4-5 verses for their cover version.

-- By the third game in the series, the franchise was already notable enough to start putting more and more master recordings into the games, with Guitar Hero World Tour supposedly having every single song in the game a master track.
+- By the third game in the series, the franchise was already notable enough to start putting more and more master recordings into the games, with Guitar Hero World Tour having every single song in the game a master track (although two covers would later be released as DLC).
 This can arguably be considered a case of missing the point completely, seeing as the player assumes the role of a guitarist in a cover band in the game...

 - Given the quality of some of those covers, it's more like an Acceptable Break from Reality.